 |Collected some steelhead DNA samples :).
 One of several that got away.|

 It’s difficult explaining to non-fishing friends and family members why I do this.
 In what universe is wading in icy cold water and freezing your tail off on the slim chance you might encounter a fish, enjoyable?
 I think only the brotherhood and sisterhood of fellow winter steelhead anglers can truly relate.
 Yes, it's painful at times.
-But the connection I feel with the river, meeting the challenges thrown at you by Ma nature, interspersed with bursts of joy when you cross paths with these beautiful fish, makes you forget the rest.
+But the connection you feel with the river, the satisfaction of meeting the challenges thrown at you by Ma nature, solitude (if you're lucky), interspersed with bursts of joy when you cross paths with these beautiful fish, makes you forget the rest.

 Here’s an excerpt from my fly fishing journal.
 Perhaps it sheds a little light on this addiction of mine.

 I'm back in my hotel room after another 7 hour day on the water.
 I see winter steelheading as a marathon rather than a sprint.
 I've been getting to the river around 9:30-10am and hiking out just as the light begins to fade.
 With air temps in the high 20s/low 30s and water temps hovering in the mid to high 30s, there's no need to rush out there.
 Being the first to go through a run is great but the spots I've been fishing havn't been at all crowded.
 On day 1, I ran into one other wade angler and I waved to two guys floating by in their Watermasters.
 I could get used to this.
 So long Salmon River low holers! :)